 Travelers along the Santa Fe Trail used to arrive on horseback or by wagon to this lawless frontier town, where Billy the Kid once evaded a lynch mob.
 Today, travelers enjoy a more civilized reception at this KOA, tucked into the pinon- and juniper-scented foothills of the Sangre de Cristo Mountains.
 Wagon-wheel ruts, 900 historic buildings and the Fort Union National Monument highlight the area's past.
 Lakes and a national wildlife refuge showcase its natural wonders.
-At KOA's Café del Guapo, sample the green-chile Philly cheesesteak sandwiches and delicious steaks.
+At KOA's Cafe del Guapo, sample the green-chile Philly cheesesteak sandwiches and delicious steaks.
 Have your reunion or get-together in the new rec hall facility.
 Find Southwest and authentic Indian items in the campground store.
 Summertime fire truck rides at KOA make for a memorable visit.
 Rental unit/loft available (seasonal with breakfast).
-Limited services December 1 to March 1.
 Pool: May 15 - September 15.
 Max pull thru: 110 feet.
 Your hosts: Denny and Debby Matthews.